How does the grant application process work?

 What kinds of organisations are able to receive CUREator funding and how is this defined for eligibility?

 The EOI and Full application process is open to any Australian SME, or life science researcher at an Australian university or research institute.
-However, successful applicants will need to be incorporated (if not already) prior to award (Q2 2022) to receive the funding.
+However, successful applicants will need to be incorporated (if not already) prior to award (Q1 2023) to receive the funding from the Preclinical or Clinical streams.

 Successful applicants may be a private or public, listed or unlisted (Pty Ltd. or Ltd.) Australian SME.
 An Australian SME is defined as a business that employs less than 200 people and is a registered Australian corporate entity (i.e., registered with ASIC).
 Unfortunately, not-for-profit organisations (NFPs), university TTO’s/IP holding companies, companies registered outside Australia, Australian companies with 200 or more employees and other Australian business entities and structures are not eligible to receive CUREator funding.
 These criteria reflect the requirements of the Medical Research Future Fund (MRFF) grant that CUREator operates.
 Note that CUREator will be able to provide streamlined documentation to assist with company formation via an expedited process, where required.